-GW&K has adopted the independent third-party provider's proxy voting policy guidelines which consist of both a standard proxy voting guideline set and ESG tailored proxy voting guidelines.
-In addition, the third-party provider offers other more specific guidelines that may be requested by certain clients, such as Taft-Hartley proxy guidelines and Catholic proxy guidelines.
-Proxies for GW&K ESG strategies and GW&K's Emerging Markets and Emerging Wealth equities strategies are generally voted according to the third-party's ESG proxy voting guidelines.
+GW&K has adopted the independent third-party provider's standard proxy voting policy guidelines.
+In addition, the third-party provider offers other more specific guidelines that may be requested by certain clients, such as Taft-Hartley proxy guidelines, Catholic proxy guidelines and ESG proxy guidelines.
 Proxies for Taft-Hartley client accounts are generally voted according to the third-party's Taft-Hartley proxy voting guidelines.
 All other strategies generally are voted according to the standard proxy voting guidelines, unless otherwise requested by a client and agreed upon by GW&K. GW&K typically votes its clients' proxies (for those client accounts over which it has proxy voting authority) according to these policy guidelines, except as described below.